 Do people really have the right to a rational suicide? for The Conversation, 2014/07/28.
 While not condemning rational suicide he was disapproving in his tone.
 Yet he gave no justification for his apparent opposition.
 I found his article unconvincing, less well thought out than most on The Conversation.

-He does at one point write "your right to die becomes my obligation to kill", but this does not apply to suicide at all, it applies to assisted death.
-It does not apply to people, such as myself, who intend to arrange our own deaths, unassisted.
-And in any case, so far as I have heard, no one is proposing that anyone will be obliged to assist in a death against their will; there will be no 'obligation to kill'.
+He at one point writes "your right to die becomes my obligation to kill".
+This is not only illogical, it is simply false.
+No one is proposing that anyone will be obliged to assist in a death against their will; there will be no 'obligation to kill'.

 I am old, my children are grown up with their own families, they are not dependent on me.
 No one will be worse off by my death.
 If my wife is still alive at the time I will make sure that she approves of my decision.
 I expect that we will be sharing a house with our daughter and her family at the time so she will not be left alone.
 We may choose to die together.